FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 How Many Sesame Seeds Can a Dog Eat?

-The usual diets of dogs have to be balanced, so you cannot feed a significant amount of sesame oil with every meal.
+The usual diets of dogs have to be balanced, so I do not advise feeding sesame seeds in significant amounts with every meal.
 Most veterinarians recommend that no more than 10 percent of the dog’s calories come from other sources because it can upset the natural balance in their bodies.
 Sesame seeds have a high level of calcium.
 While this is good for the dog’s bones, too much of it may affect phosphorous absorption.
 There is an increased risk as well if you add sesame seeds for the first time to their food.
 There should be care before incorporating it into the dog’s diet.

 Rather a half teaspoon of soaked sesame seeds twice a week would be okay.
 It would be advisable to reduce the dietary allowance on those days when you are trying this out to account for the calories given by the sesame seeds.
 Every half a teaspoon has 50 calories which is high, and dogs have a low tolerance for high-calorie foods.
 They gain weight easily, which would mean health issues down the road like obesity and diabetes in dogs.